-In October 2012, over 40 organisations involved with bioscience in the UK signed a Declaration on Openness on Animal Research.
+In October 2012, over 40 organisations from the life science community in the UK signed a Declaration on Openness on Animal Research.
 They committed to developing a Concordat setting out how they would be more open about the ways in which animals are used in scientific, medical and veterinary research in the UK.

-In May 2014 the Concordat on Openness on Animal Research in the UK in the UK was launched with 72 signatories from all sectors of the Bioscience community.
+In May 2014 the Concordat on Openness on Animal Research in the UK in the UK was launched with 72 signatories from all sectors of the life sciences community.
 By July this figure has reached 80.
 The Concordat commits its signatories to enhance their communication about their use of animals.

 Signatories to the Concordat have agreed to be more open about their use of animals in research, and to abide by the following four commitments.